asifulhaque087/jouleslabs-pdf-editor/README.md

 By the way, it has some limitation also.
 It's essential to be aware of its limitations:

-1. **Attachment Responsiveness:** Zooming in or out affects the PDF content, but attachments (text and images) won't scale accordingly.

-2. **Image Upload Limit:** Keep in mind that local storage has a capacity limit of 5MB for image uploads.
+1. **Image Upload Limit:** Keep in mind that local storage has a capacity limit of 5MB for image uploads.
 Be cautious when uploading large image files to avoid exceeding this limit.